monimiller/pokemongo-galaxy-demo/README.md

 # pokemongo-galaxy-demo
 This repository corresponds with the pokemon and mongo (get it?) demo done at Trino Summit 11/10.
 If you want more in depth information on setup details, please reach out to me.
-I'd love to send you more information and help you get started.
+I'd love to send you more information to help you get started and answer any questions.

 ## Pokemon(go) for the win